paulwarren/nzde/dict/G/README.md

 n.
 A name given to various hills or slopes (some, ironically, steep) on bridle-tracks and coach-roads and remaining as local names (occas. and locally, a creek): origin possibly in a popular song, transferred thence to slopes.

+n.

+n. the name of a (sluggish) creek, specif. a tributary of the Kawarau River, Otago (also called `Annie's Creek').

 <b>1</b> n.
 (Rural) a long, slow hill, difficult to traverse.

 <b>2</b> n.